Market Simulation under Adverse Selection: A Stochastic Optimal Control Market-Making Problem

 Here, $\Delta$ is the spread between the best bid and ask, and, as before, $N_t^{\delta, \pm}$ represents the counting process for filled LOs. \end{itemize}

 The agents’ performance criteria, as in \citet{cartea2015algorithmic} and \citet{cartea2018algorithmic}, is then defined as follows,

-where $\phi \int_t^TQ_u^2du$, with $\phi \ge{0}$, is a running inventory penalty which increases over time as the MMs goal is to be flat at the maturity time $T$.
+where $\phi \int_t^TQ_u^2du$, with $\phi \ge{0}$, is a running inventory penalty which increases with time since the MMs goal is to have an inventory of zero at maturity $T$.
 The agents' value function is next defined as

 where $\mathscr{A}$ is the set of admissible strategies in which $\delta >0$ and uniformly bounded from above.
 It is also important to note that there is an inventory constraint in this problem, by which the inventory process has an upper $\overline{q}$ and lower $\underline{q}$ bound.
 This essentially sets the maximum position that the MM can take long or short.
-Then, by applying the Dynamic Programming Principle (DPP), as explained in \citet{cartea2015algorithmic}, the value function should satisfy the following Dynamic Programming Equation (DPE),
+Then, by applying the Dynamic Programming Principle (DPP), as explained in \citet{cartea2015algorithmic}, the value function will satisfy a long Dynamic Programming Equation (DPE), and then lead to an optimal control in feedback form as follows: